Patent Drafting & Prosecution

 We are strategically located in Reston, Virginia, in the heart of Northern Virginia’s suburban Dulles Technology Corridor.
 Our office is a short drive from the USPTO’s offices in nearby Northern Virginia suburb of Alexandria.
-Our strategic location allows our attorneys to frequently and cost-effectively attend in-person interviews with USPTO examiners and oral hearings before the USPTO Board of Appeals and Interferences (BPAI).
-Such in-person interviews and oral hearings allow our attorneys to better explain the differences between the invention and the prior art, to answer any questions that are posed by the USPTO examiners and BPAI judges, and to alleviate any concerns of the examiners and BPAI judges.
+Our strategic location allows our attorneys to frequently and cost-effectively attend in-person interviews with USPTO examiners and oral hearings before the USPTO Trial and Appeals Board (PTAB).
+Such in-person interviews and oral hearings allow our attorneys to better explain the differences between the invention and the prior art, to answer any questions that are posed by the USPTO examiners and PTAB judges, and to alleviate any concerns of the examiners and PTAB judges.

 In summary, we enhance the value of our clients’ IP portfolios by providing distinctive and creative “out-of-the box” legal solutions for our clients.